 In all this time there has been hardly any exchange of sea creatures from one side to the other.
-For instance, there are no Decapod Crustaceans (crabs, lobsters etc.) in Antarctica, these are common any where else in the world's oceans - including the Arctic.
+For instance, there are no virtually no Decapod Crustaceans (crabs, lobsters etc.) in Antarctica, these are common any where else in the world's oceans - including the Arctic.

 The convergence is a complicated and turbulent area.
 Sea water cools around the Antarctic continent and becomes heavier.
 This makes it sink and flow north along the sea bed.
 It meets deep, warmer south-flowing water from the equator at the Antarctic convergence.